xyproto/scoreserver/README.md

 ------------

 * redis and go (the package is often named "golang")
-* Remember to use HTTPS when using HTTP Basic Auth!
+* Use HTTPS whenever using HTTP Basic Auth

 Terms used